Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics: Method

-This implies that low-density gas is not able to cool below $\sim 10^4\,\rm K$ as heating and cooling balance out at that temperature.
-On the other hand, higher-density gas in the clouds can cool down to temperatures of $100$--$500\,\rm K$, which correspond to the floor in our cooling function.
-Heating is not efficient at balancing cooling in high-density gas and thermal equilibrium is reached at lower temperatures.
+This function implies that low-density gas is not able to cool below $\sim 10^4\,\rm K$ as heating and cooling balance out near that temperature, but high-density gas can reach thermal equilibrium at lower temperatures because heating is not as efficient at balancing cooling in dense regions.
+This means that some high-density gas in the clouds can cool down to temperatures of $\sim 10^2\,\rm K$, which corresponds to the floor in our cooling function.
 Unlike in previous studies, we do not set a $\sim 10^4\,\rm K$ threshold, but allow our heating function to counteract cooling as a function of density, which is what we expect in realistic situations in the interstellar medium (ISM).
 Similarly, our recipe implies that hot, diffuse gas can efficiently cool down if it has temperatures between $10^4\,\rm K$ and a few $\times 10^6\,\rm K$, but cannot be cooled down or shock heated excessively above that temperature.
-Combined with the relatively long cooling time-scale of such diffuse gas, this ensures that the uniform post-shock flow remains nearly isothermal at all times.
+Combined with the relatively long cooling time-scale of such diffuse gas, this ensures that the post-shock flow remains nearly isothermal at all times.